mbed-ce/mbed-ce-dot-dev/docs/toolchain-install.md

 If you want to debug your code, you will also need to install one of the upload methods that supports debugging.
 Which one to use depends on your specific setup -- generally openocd and pyocd can be used on all processors, but others such as STM32Cube only work with specific ones.
 See the [Upload Methods](upload-methods.md) page for details about the methods and how to install them.

 # Optional: Install CCache
-CCache will speed up compilation a lot by caching built files and reusing them if the dependencies haven't changed..
+CCache will speed up compilation a lot by caching built files and reusing them if the dependencies haven't changed.
 The current download can be found here: https://ccache.dev/
 Windows: Unzip the downloaded files to a program directory.
 Add the path to the environment path variable (Win Key, type 'env' for quick access).
 Then CMake will find the CCache tool and add it to CMakeCache.txt.